pratishtha-abrol/sky-force/README.md

 # sky-force
-A webgl game made using 3JS
+A webgl game made using ThreeJS